×

 Definition of Caramel and Roquefort Cheese

 Do you know What is Caramel and Roquefort Cheese.
 If you are looking for the definition of Caramel and Roquefort Cheese or want to know what is Caramel and Roquefort Cheese?, then this is where you will fetch your answers.
 Well, in simple terms Caramel is a liquid made by heating and cooking sugar or syrup until it turns brown that is used as an ingredient for coloring and flavoring food.
 While Roquefort is a French Blue cheese, made from the milk of sheep.
 Both these products are unique in their own ways.
-Caramel is a Not Available colored dairy product and Roquefort Cheese is Blue colored.
+Caramel is a colored dairy product and Roquefort Cheese is Blue colored.
 The food gets it color dependent on the ingredients used and the preparation methods employed.
 Sometimes artificial food colors are added to give the dairy product, a gourmet look.
 Apart from their color what distinguishes them is their flavor and aroma.
-Caramel bears Not Available flavor with a Not Available aroma whereas Roquefort Cheese has Salty, Sharp and Tangy flavor and a Sour smell and Strong aroma.
+Caramel bears flavor with a aroma whereas Roquefort Cheese has Salty, Sharp and Tangy flavor and a Sour smell and Strong aroma.
 The color, flavor and the aroma of these products depict their origin.
 Caramel originated in American, whereas origin of Roquefort Cheese is traced back to France.